 Generally speaking, there are two types of backup drive to consider.
 These are both described as 'external' as they plug into a computer with a cable instead of fitting inside it.
 The two options are a hard disc drive (HDD), and a solid state drive (SSD).

 The former stores data on a spinning disc inside the drive's housing.
 These drives offer more storage for less money, but are slower than solid state drives (which contain no moving parts), and are more susceptible to data loss due to damage caused by knocking or dropping the drive, especially while it is in use.

-Although more expensive per gigabyte or terabyte, solid state drives (SSD) are generally seen as more reliable, tougher, and faster.
+Although more expensive per gigabyte or terabyte, solid state drives are generally seen as more reliable, tougher, and faster.

 The simplest backup drive may offer just a single USB-A port for connecting to your computer or laptop.
-This is generally fine, as backups don't need to be done quickly (they can be set to take place in the background while someone works on something else), but when it comes to retrieving data, a USB-A port is fairly slow.
+This is generally fine, as backups don't need to be done quickly (they can be set to take place in the background while you works on something else), but when it comes to retrieving data, a USB-A port is fairly slow.